kulakarla/intern-decision-engine-backend/TICKET101.md

 #### Loan amount correction

+This could be considered the biggest shortcoming of the implementation.
 The approved loan amount and duration function is not working as expected - when a larger loan is available for the user selected period, the program does not return the possible larger approved loan.
 Example case below: